redacademy/csl-fall-2017/themes/csl/README.md

-# The Avengers

-Jenny: Hi
+# Culture Saves Lives

-A WordPress starter theme for RED Academy students, forked from Underscores.
+A custom theme for Culture saves lives, forked from Underscores.

 ## Installation